lino-framework/lino/docs/dev/rt.rst

 This section documents functions and classes which are available "at runtime", i.e. when the Django machine has been initialized.

+You may import it but should not use it at the global namespace of a :xfile:`models.py` file.

 .. currentmodule:: rt

 .. function:: startup()